 How did this come about?
 Why had the shy and ethereal nymphs turned into wicked witches?
 Why had their earthly joys become abominable sabbaths?

-The very union of apparently human girls with beings of animal descent was, in their eyes, an abomination, which they tried to erase through centuries of oppression and inquisition.
+In their eyes, the very union of apparently human girls with beings of animal descent was an abomination, which they tried to erase through centuries of oppression and inquisition.

 The coupling between the satyrs and the nymphs, of the woman with the beast, had entered the collective imagination.